How to Do Direct Marketing on a Budget

 - You know how much you want to spend and the costs a mailing project involve, but you want to know how to get this done as cheaply as possible: you are looking for cheap and affordable solutions.

-1. Building your direct marketing budget based on an estimate
+1. Your marketing budget based on an estimate

 So, let’s begin with the estimate.
 There are a few elements to take into account when budgeting a mailing campaign: the list, the creative process, printing, mailing, and postage.